Greetings and Social Norms in China (How to Start Interactions Smoothly)

 • Physical contact beyond that is uncommon

-If no handshake happens, that is normal.
+If no handshake happens, that is normal and not a sign of rejection.

 Starting Conversations With Strangers